gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 * removing p percent of the symbols whose loss increase is the lowers (least affecting the overall loss over the training data)
 * the process is repeated until the desired vocabulary size is reached
 * since Unigram is not based on merge rules, the algorithm has several ways of tokenizing new text after training
-* the algorithm simply picks the most likely tokenization in practive
+* the algorithm simply picks the most likely tokenization in practice
 * probabilities of each possible tokenization can be computed
 * Unigram saves the probability of each token in the training corpus
 * Models: not used directly for any of the models, but it’s used in conjunction with SentencePiece